Roll20/roll20-character-sheets/Wrath and Glory API/readme.md

 1. Update on full release of the rules in August.
 2. Automate all calculated fields.
-3. Add simple dice rolls for those who do not have a mentor level account.
+3. Add modifiers to inline rolls.

 ### Changelog

-** July 10th, 2018: version 1.0 submitted to Roll20**
+** July 26th, 2018: version 1.0 submitted to Roll20**